grpc/proposal/A43-sdk-authorization.md

    - If only source is empty, we evaluate against the request fields and apply that to any user (See example below).
 Similarly, if only request is empty, we evaluate against the source fields and apply that to any action.
+   - This also applies to sub fields, like if the principals in source is empty, the behavior would be similar to an empty source.
 2. Each source could contain a list of principals.
 The principals are ORed together, i.e. it matches if one of them matches.
    Sequence of steps to evaluate each principal from config -